Sreepati-od/mydapr-demo/README.md

 ### Notes
 - ACR admin user enabled for simplicity; for production switch to managed identity + ACR Pull role.
-- Dapr pub/sub component uses Redis with TLS (port 6380).
+- Dapr pub/sub component uses in-memory provider in Azure (stateless).
+For production, switch to Redis or another durable broker.
 - Images are tagged per azd environment and pushed automatically.